2,3-Dimethylmaleic anhydride

 2,3-Dimethylmaleic anhydride is an organic compound with the formula (CH3)2C2(CO)2O.
 It is related to maleic anhydride (MA) by replacement of the two CH units with CCH_{3} groups.
-It is the anhydride of dimethylmaleic acid.
+It is the anhydride of 2,3-dimethylmaleic acid.

 Synthesis

 The compound can be prepared from two equivalents of MA in the presence of various amines, such as 2-aminopyridine, followed by treatment with sulfuric acid.
 It has been evaluated as a comonomer.
-It occurs in some plants (Colocasia esculenta).
+It occurs in some plants such as Colocasia esculenta.

-intermediate in the 2-aminopyridine-catalyzed conversion of maleic anhydride to dimethylmaleic anhydride.
+Chemical structure of an intermediate in the 2-aminopyridine-catalyzed conversion of maleic anhydride to dimethylmaleic anhydride.